-- 75. A robust awareness-raising and engagement strategy will be put in place to support the launch of the scheme, building on the methods used to promote redress work to date for both the pre-legislative consultation and the advance payment scheme.
+72. A robust awareness-raising and engagement strategy will be put in place to support the launch of the scheme, building on the methods used to promote redress work to date for both the pre-legislative consultation and the advance payment scheme.
 This will be informed by continuing engagement with, and learning from, relevant organisations working with survivors such as Future Pathways and others, who can support and coordinate engagement with survivors.
 Building on established and meaningful networks, including international contacts with links with survivors, an effective website and media campaign for both the launch and lifespan of the redress scheme will be planned.
 Some survivors will appreciate the opportunity to attend information sessions to find out more about the scheme, which was a valuable method used during the prelegislative consultation exercise.
-However, it is recognised that other ways to reach and include survivors who do not use the internet, or are not linked to existing survivor networks, need to be considered. - 76.
-A Survivors Forum will be established to ensure the needs and perspectives of survivors are reflected in the redress scheme's implementation processes and delivery.
+However, it is recognised that other ways to reach and include survivors who do not use the internet, or are not linked to existing survivor networks, need to be considered.

+73. A Survivor Forum will be established to ensure the needs and perspectives of survivors are reflected in the redress scheme's implementation processes and delivery.
+The Survivor Forum is not intended to be a statutory body and is not provided for by the Bill.
 Further consideration will be given as to how this Forum will operate and communicate.
 Once the details of the Survivor Forum have been developed, more accurate costings can be produced.
-The scheme envisages an overall cost of £0.45 m for communications and engagement activity across the lifespan of the scheme, with more being spent leading up to the launch of the scheme and within the last year of the scheme to ensure maximum engagement and awareness-raising with survivors in the UK and beyond.
+The scheme envisages an overall cost of £450,000 for communications and engagement activity across the lifespan of the scheme, with more being spent leading up to the launch of the scheme and within the last year of the scheme to ensure maximum engagement and awareness-raising with survivors in the UK and beyond.
 Consultation will continue with the Review Group and survivor organisations for advice on how to reach as many survivors as possible to ensure they have the opportunity to apply to the scheme.
 For example, information events may be held so that survivors can find out more about applying to the scheme, produce written materials that can be distributed through established networks and in places such as Citizens Advice offices, libraries and health centres, and make announcements in local press or radio stations.